Snowflake Integration Guide

 ---|---|---|

-The following example shows an input table and the query used to find the EUIDs in the table that must be regenerated because the salt was updated.
+The following example shows an input table and the query used to find the EUIDs in the table that must be regenerated because their refresh time has been reached.

 Targeted Input Table